 Regular Things Happen: new work by Marina Eckler

-Regular Things Happen, featuring new work of Marina Eckler.
+The Machine Shop is excited to present Regular Things Happen, featuring new work by local artist Marina Eckler.

 About the Exhibition: